bclemenzi/sans-server-plugin/README.md

-# SansServer Plugin
+# SansServer-Plugin
-The SansServer Plugin serves two purposes, one as a development SDK and the other as a Maven plugin to build, provision, and deploy SansServer-based applications.
+The SansServer-Plugin serves two purposes, one as a development SDK and the other as a Maven plugin to build, provision, and deploy SansServer-based applications.
 To learn more about SansServer-based applications, visit:  https://github.com/bclemenzi/sans-server

 Features
 --------